Silencer (comics): Mob enforcer

-The Silencer is an unnamed mob enforcer who joined some gang members into looking for the evidence that linked the crime boss Alphonse Scarpetti to the courthouse killings.
-They start by tracking down Sam "Big Bear" Lincoln who used to be a boxer and mob enforcer and now works as a janitor at the Hayden Planetarium.
+The Silencer is an unnamed mob enforcer who joined a gang into looking for the evidence that linked the crime boss Alphonse Scarpetti to the courthouse killings.
+They start by tracking down Sam "Big Bear" Lincoln, a former boxer and mob enforcer who now works as a janitor at the Hayden Planetarium.
 They were unable to get the answers out of Lincoln, so Silencer snapped his neck.
 They headed to MacKinley Stewart upon figuring out that Lincoln sent the evidence to him.
 As Elektra was friends with Stewart, she came to his rescue causing Scarpetti to send in Silencer.
 Elektra was defeated by Silencer as his fellow gangsters looted Stewart's room and found what they are looking for.
 With help from Spider-Man, Elektra figures out that Scarpetti is behind the attacks.
 As Spider-Man prevents Elektra from killing Scarpetti, Silencer appears where he attacks Elektra with an axe.
 Spider-Man leapt towards Silencer and suddenly went through him.
 When Silencer threw Spider-Man and Elektra out the window, they did events that led to them getting the audiotape.
 Upon tracing the information the Hayden Planetarium, Spider-Man and Elektra started looking until they ran into Silencer who was posing as a part of the black hole mural.
 During the fight, Silencer discovered that a meteorite on display had a magnetic pull.
 Spider-Man then pushed the meteorite into Silencer which absorbed him and started burning.
 The meteorite was then placed in an airtight cell at Ravencroft.